placek/recurring_date/README.md

 ###### NOTE

-* There is a method `RecurringDateEnumerator.eternity` that returns `RecurringDateEnumerator` instance that iterates perpetualy over every day after _1970-01-01_.
+* There is a method `RecurringDate::Enumerator.eternity` that returns `RecurringDateEnumerator` instance that iterates perpetualy over every day after _1970-01-01_.
-* The `RecurringDateEnumerator.from(date)` method does the same, but from `date`.
+* The `RecurringDate::Enumerator.from(date)` method does the same, but from `date`.
 * Every enumerator method (except `select`, `select_with_index`, `reject`, `take`, `take_while` and `until`) has a corresponding method with `not_` prefix.
 * For `rails` models the pattern can be used to select records, like: `Model.where('column::date IN (?)', dates)`.

 ## Example

     require 'recurring_date'
-    rule = RecurringDateEnumerator.eternity
+    rule = RecurringDate::Enumerator.eternity
     rule.wday(5).mweek(1)                         # => enumerator of all first Fridays of a month rule.pattern(2).until(Date.new(2020, 8, 1))   # => enumerator of every second day until 2020-08-01
     rule.wday(6,0).mweek(2,4).take(8)             # => enumerator of next four 2nd and 4th weekends of a month